Our research on the most common blindspots and signs of employee disengagement.

 - Employees want more feedback… but they don’t want more performance reviews.

-Now granted, these are insights we found across the 200+ companies who use Know Your Company.
-For your company, your blindspots could be different.
+Now granted, these are insights we found across the thousands of managers who use Know Your Team.
+For your company, your blindspots and leadership weaknesses could be different.
 Depending on how big your company is, what interpersonal dynamics you have, how well you communicate across the company, etc.… what you don’t know varies from company to company.
 And it changes over time, as you grow and hire new folks and other folks leave, as the market changes, and as your business offering evolves.

-But by understanding what’s most commonly overlooked, and seeing what’s been surprising to our CEOs who use Know Your Company, you can avoid the blindspots that others have failed to see.
+But by understanding what’s most commonly overlooked, and seeing what’s been surprising to our managers who use Know Your Team, you can avoid the blindspots that others have failed to see.